CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 Once you sign in to your virtual Desktop, you can access encrypted data stored in SD Connect by following these steps:

-- Open Data Gateway (you can find the application on your Desktop)
+1. Open Data Gateway.
+You can find the application on your Desktop.

-- Select SD Apply
+2. Select SD Apply

-- Add your CSC credentials
+3. Add your CSC credentials

-- Click on *Login* and next click on *Continue*
+4. Click on *Login* and next click on *Continue*

-- In the new window, at the end of the page, click on create *Data Gateway*.
+5. In the new window, at the end of the page, click on create *Data Gateway*.
 The application will create a new folder called Projects accessible from your Desktop or programmatically the terminal.
 Next, click on Open folder.

 !!! note